 HOW TO USE YOUR SHRINK RULER

 HOW TO MEASURE THE SHRINKAGE RATE OF YOUR CLAY

-Bisque fire the clay slab.
+- Let the clay dry, then bisque fire the clay slab.

-Measure the length of the same line again with the regular ruler.
+- Measure the length of the same line again with the regular ruler.